The Church in Exile

 - millions followed false shepherds.

-The Resurrection of the Church will dispel centuries of deception:
+The resurrection of the Church will scatter those deceptions:

 - Vatican II condemned,